CSB-SeongminCheon/Algae_review_test/README.md

 2. Find Open Reading Frames and translate using TransDecoder with blastp for orfs selection

-Assembled transcripts were translated with TransDecoder programs. and choosing orfs with blastp results.
+Assembled transcripts were translated with TransDecoder programs and choosing orfs with blastp results.
-for blastp, download and make database file from [Uniprot/Swiss-Prot](https://www.uniprot.org/downloads)
+For blastp, download and make database file from [Uniprot/Swiss-Prot](https://www.uniprot.org/downloads)

 ``` bash